 Core features of ASP.NET MVC framework are:

 - Clear separation of application concerns (Presentation and Business Logic).
 It reduces complexity that makes it ideal for large scale applications where multiple teams are working.

 Follow for detailed understanding of above mentioned core features.

 As I already explained about request flow in ASP.NET MVC framework that request coming from client hits controller first.
 Actually MVC application determines the corresponding controller by using routing rules defined in Global.asax.
 And controllers have specific methods for each user actions.
 Each request coming to controller is for a specific Action Method.
-The following code example, “ShowBooks” is an example of an Action Method.
+The following code sample, “ShowBook” is an example of an Action Method.

 - Authorize filter can be used to restrict access to a specific user or a role.

 - OutputCache filter can cache the output of a controller action for a specific duration.

 - and more…

 - Learn ASP NET MVC 5 step by step [Maruti Makwana, Corporate Trainer] 28 Lectures, 2.5 Hours Video, Intermediate Level Very easy to learn video series on Asp.Net MVC 5 Specially for those who are familiar with Asp.Net Web forms.